 Infection - surgical wound; Surgical site infection - SSI

-Moucha CS.
+Weiser MC, Moucha CS.
 Surgical site infection prevention.
 In: Browner BD, Jupiter JB, Krettek C, Anderson PA, eds.
 Skeletal Trauma: Basic Science, Management, and Reconstruction.
-5th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 22.
+6th ed.
+Philadelphia, PA: Elsevier; 2020:chap 23.

 Updated by: Debra G. Wechter, MD, FACS, general surgery practice specializing in breast cancer, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.